FredKSchott/snowpack/docs/04-scripts.md

 ### Default Build Scripts

 Snowpack provides some basic build scripts out of the box to help you get started.
-The following are enabled by default durinb both dev & build:
+The following are enabled by default during both dev & build:

 - `build:jsx` - All `src/*.jsx` files are transpiled for basic React & Preact support.
 - `build:ts` - All `src/*.ts` files are transpiled for basic TypeScript support.